bangadang/stackIT/FS25/Dataengineering.md

 		- ideal for read intensive requests
 	- all updates are made to the master, which propagates the changes to the slaves
 	- there is only one write request processed at once
+	- consistency issues with read requests when updates are still propagated to all the slaves
 - **peer-2-peer**
 	- requests are sent to all nodes, because they have equal roles /responisbilities
 	- all nodes contain identical data
 	- all kind of requests can be handles by every node --> no bottleneck
-	- read/wwrite requests can be scaled
+	- read/write requests can be scaled
-	- consistency issues with several write requests, hence synchronis
+	- consistency issues with several write requests, hence synchronization is required to avoid conflicts
 ## consistent hashing

 # NoSQL